 I’ve also become fed up with the innumerable articles, books, and expert opinions about the importance of sleep.
 The people who benefit from this barrage of literature are those who can sleep well but just don’t make or have the time.
 For us insomniacs, it’s all just salt in the wound.
 Trust me, no one understands the importance of sleep better than an insomniac.

 That’s why I’ve decided to approach my sleep struggles with a new tactic.
 Instead of spending precious energy on fixing my sleep during the night, I’ve turned my attention to the best ways to manage my sleeplessness in the morning.

 Through research and ample personal experience, I’ve gathered countless tips for optimizing productivity and happiness when I’m suffering from exhaustion.
-I certainly don’t advocate skipping your zzzs if you can help it, but I've also learned that poor sleep doesn’t need to ruin your life.
+I’m all for catching as many zzzs as you can, but I’ve also discovered that a lack of shuteye doesn’t need to make you miserable.